ClimateClara/multimelt/README.rst

 The documentation can be found here: http://multimelt.readthedocs.io/

-Don't hesitate to contact me if any questions arise: clara.burgard@univ-grenoble-alpes.fr
+Don't hesitate to contact me if any questions arise: clara.burgard@locean.ipsl.fr

 How to cite multimelt
 ---------------------